ungoogled-software/ungoogled-chromium/BUILDING.md

 cd buildspace/tree
 # Use dpkg-checkbuilddeps (from dpkg-dev) or mk-build-deps (from devscripts) to check for additional packages.
 # If necessary, change the dependencies in debian/control to accomodate your environment.
-# If necessary, modify CLANG_BASE_PATH in debian/rules to change the LLVM and Clang installation path
+# If necessary, modify AR, NM, CC, and CXX variables in debian/rules
-# (which contains files like bin/clang++, include/llvm, etc.).
 dpkg-buildpackage -b -uc
 ```
 Packages will appear in `buildspace/`